The BIG Richmond Summer Music Field Guide 2026

-Trying to put together a list of the best shows in Richmond these days is becoming a pretty hard thing to do.
-The city is busy, but at least it’s not boring.
+Trying to put together a list of shows in Richmond these days is becoming a pretty hard thing to do.
+The city has gotten really busy, but at least it’s not boring.
 There are more shows, festivals, DJ nights, and random Tuesday concerts happening in the River City than at any point we can remember.

-So think of this less as a definitive guide and more as a field guide for surviving summer in Richmond without accidentally spending your entire paycheck by July.
+So think of this less as a definitive guide and more as a field guide for navigating the summer concert season in Richmond.
 And if we missed something, send it to hello@rvamag.com.
 We’re trying to keep up too.

 So without further ado, here’s what’s happening this summer, and why you might want to be there.